 Prices should not be presented in such a way as to lead children or teens to an unrealistic perception of the cost or value of the product, for example by minimizing them.
 Marketing communications should not imply that the product being promoted is immediately within the reach of every family budget.

-Marketing communications which invite children and teens to contact the marketer should encourage them to obtain the permission of a parent or other appropriate adult if any cost, including that of a communication, is involved.
+Marketing communications which invite children and teens to contact the marketer should require them to obtain the permission of a parent, legal guardian or other appropriate adult if any cost, including that of a communication, is involved.

 Article X5 – Children’s personal data